Azure/azurehpc/examples/cc_beegfs/stage_deployment.md

 ## Step 3 - Connect to CycleServer UI
 Retrieve the CycleServer DNS name from the azure portal and browse to it with https.
-Retrieve the Cycle amdin password from the logs
+Retrieve the Cycle admin password from the logs

 ```
 $ grep password azhpc_install_cycle-install-server-managed-identity/install/*.log